S7 (Munich)

 Line S7 is a line on the Munich S-Bahn network.
 It is operated by DB Regio Bayern.
-It runs from Wolfratshausen via Höllriegelskreuth, central Munich, Höhenkirchen-Siegertsbrunn and Aying to Kreuzstraße.
-Trains reverse in Munich East station and, in order for S-Bahn services from St.-Martin-Straße to be inserted into the S-Bahn line while simultaneously reversing to run into the S-Bahn tunnel under central Munich or vice versa, the line between Munich East station and the flying junction between München-Giesing and Fasangarten stations is one of the few in Germany that has traffic running on the left.
+It runs from Wolfratshausen via Höllriegelskreuth, to München Hauptbahnhof (central station).

-The line is operated at 20-minute intervals between Höllriegelskreuth and Höhenkirchen-Siegertsbrunn.
-Two out of three trains an hour continue from Höllriegelskreuth to Wolfratshausen and from Höhenkirchen-Siegertsbrunn to Aying, so that the gap between trains alternates between 20 and 40 minutes.
-Only one train an hour continues from Aying to Kreuzstraße.
+The line is operated at 20-minute intervals between Höllriegelskreuth and Hauptbahnhof.
+Two out of three trains an hour continue from Höllriegelskreuth to Wolfratshausen, so that the gap between trains alternates between 20 and 40 minutes.
 It is operated using class 423 four-car electrical multiple units, usually as two coupled sets.
 In the evenings and on Sundays they generally run as single sets.

 The line runs over lines built at various times: